swiftyfinch/Rugby/docs/how-to-install.md

 ### Introduction

-The previous version has four ways to install:
+There were four ways to install the previous version:

 1. **Package managers**:
     1. 🌱 **Mint**.
 Allows selecting any git reference, cloning it, and building Rugby from\